GwendolyneFreddy/Infinity-Animations/README.md

     - Fixed sound clips typos (a few were misspelled "*t_sva*" and "*t_svn*" instead of "*t-sva*" and "*t-svn*").
 - [500] More Base Animations (t-baseanims.tpa)
     - Externalized lists of creatures to be patched into arrays (built in "*gw_ia_more_base_anim_arrays.tph*" library) for easier maintenance.
+    - For consistency, Death Tyrant, Alternate Ellesime and Alternate Fire Giant animations patching has been moved from the *More Icewind Dale II Animations* component.
 - [550] More Icewind Dale Animations (t-iwdanims.tpa)
     - Externalized lists of creatures to be patched into arrays (built in "*gw_ia_more_iwd_anim_arrays.tph*" library) for easier maintenance.
     - BG:EE compatibility: added `IF_EXISTS` after `COPY_EXISTING` to avoid installation failure.
 - [600] More Icewind Dale II Animations (t-iwd2anims.tpa)
     - Externalized lists of creatures to be patched into arrays (built in "*gw_ia_more_iwd2_anim_arrays.tph*" library) for easier maintenance.
+    - For consistency, Death Tyrant, Alternate Ellesime and Alternate Fire Giant animations patching has been moved into the *More Base Animations* component..
     - Appends *t-cre_fixer.log* file only if needed.
 - [650] More Neverwinter Nights Animations (t-nwnanims.tpa)
     - Externalized lists of creatures to be patched into arrays (built in "*gw_ia_more_nwn_anim_arrays.tph*" library) for easier maintenance.